 Walk across Westminster Bridge and take a look back towards Parliament.
 This is a great place to snap that iconic photo of Parliament and the River Thames.

 If it interests you, you can take a tour of Parliament or attend the debates, if Parliament is in session.
-Audio tours take between 60 and 75 minutes, cost £18.50 for adults, and are available on Saturdays and weekdays when Parliament is not in session.
-You can watch the debates at the House of Commons or the House of Lords Monday through Friday usually after noon.
+You can take an audio tour or watch the debates at the House of Commons or the House of Lords, but what exactly you can do depends on whether or not you are a UK resident.
 Click here for full details on how to visit Parliament.

 #10 Downing Street